Laurel's Heirloom Tomato Plants

 First, check your region's average temperatures:

 About Frost Dates.
-Please oh please don't plant in cold soil!
+Don't plant in cold soil!

 Tomatoes are a hot weather crop.
-You can usually plant safely about 3 weeks after your last predicted frost date.
+Hot...not "starting to warm up".
+You can usually plant safely about 2 to 3 weeks after your last predicted frost date.

 Most new gardeners plant too early.
 When the soil is cold, the plants go dormant.
 Dormancy weakens your plants forever--they never quite catch up or recover completely and often do not produce well or ripen properly.